Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/docs/technical-documentation.md

-# Technical Documentation – Assignment 3
+# Technical Documentation – Assignment 4 (Final Project)

 ## 1. Project Overview

-This project is a responsive personal portfolio website developed using HTML, CSS, and JavaScript.
+This project is a fully responsive personal portfolio web application developed using HTML, CSS, and JavaScript.

-In Assignment 3, the project was enhanced by adding advanced functionality, dynamic features, and improved user interaction.
-The goal was to demonstrate the use of external APIs, complex logic, and better state management.
+It represents the final stage of development, combining all previously implemented features with additional enhancements, improved design, and better user interaction.

+The main goal is to showcase technical skills through a polished and interactive web application.

 ---